awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-configuring-app-integration.md

 1. Select the **Identity providers** for the app client\.
 At minimum, enable **Cognito user pool** as a provider\.
 **Note**
-To sign in with external identity providers \(IdPs\) such as Facebook, Amazon, Google, and Apple, as well as through OpenID Connect \(OIDC\) or SAML IdPs, first configure them as shown in [Add Social Sign\-in to a User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-configuring-federation-with-social-idp.html), and then return to the **App client settings** page to enable them\.
+To sign in with external identity providers \(IdPs\) such as Facebook, Amazon, Google, and Apple, as well as through OpenID Connect \(OIDC\) or SAML IdPs, first configure them as shown in [Adding user pool sign\-in through a third party](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-identity-federation.html), and then return to the **App client settings** page to enable them\.

 1. Choose **OAuth 2\.0 Grant Types**\.
 Select **Authorization code grant** to return an authorization code that is then exchanged for user pool tokens\.
 Because the tokens are never exposed directly to an end user, they are less likely to become compromised\.
 However, a custom application is required on the backend to exchange the authorization code for user pool tokens\.
 For security reasons, we recommend that you use the authorization code grant flow, together with [Proof Key for Code Exchange \(PKCE\)](https://tools.ietf.org/html/rfc7636), for mobile apps\.